 An accountant tells you what March looked like — in May. nouz tells you what Tuesday looked like — on Tuesday.
 Different jobs, both needed.
 She'll thank you for the cleaner data.

-Connect your POS (or paste last week's Z-report CSV).
 Add your three biggest fixed costs — rent, electricity, payroll baseline.
+Pick your VAT rate.
 Done.
 You'll close out tonight on nouz.

 One number per day.
 Green if you made money.
 Red if you didn't.
 The rest is one tap away if you want to know why.
 No charts of accounts.
 No double-entry.
 Nothing to learn.

 Two staff or twelve.
 One till or three.
 If you sign the rent cheque, this is for you.
-Multi-location works on the same plan — sites stack into one daily view.
+Multi-location supported — switch between sites from Settings; each location keeps its own daily P&L.

-Contracts, multi-location, full POS list, cancellation.
+Contracts, multi-location, VAT, cancellation.
 The fine-print questions, answered without fine print.

 No. Monthly billing, cancel any time from inside the app.
 No phone calls, no "retention specialist", no please-don't-go email.